There are several options for you to choose from to report an incident at CU Boulder.

 Anywhere in Boulder County, you can text to 9-1-1.
 The preferred and faster method is to call.
 But, if you are unable to call due to cell service or if talking may put you in danger, text. if you are in remote areas of the county where cell coverage is spotty, a text can often be sent when a call can not be made.

 Online reporting is preferred to report non-emergent crimes that occurred on campus and there are no known suspects.
-You can find more information and the link to the form here.
+File a report online.

 CU Boulder Police is connected to the Northern Colorado Crime Stoppers for anonymous reporting.
 They offer online, phone, and text reporting options while keeping your anonymity.